Nest Secure Home Alarm System

 - A range of no-contract plans

 If Nest were a character in a 1980’s high school movie, it would definitely be the coolest kid in school.
 Now called Google Nest, what began as a company started by former Apple engineers in 2011 was later acquired by Google for $3.2 billion dollars1 in 2014 (yes, you read that right).
-Six years later and Nest still sets industry standards when it comes to smart home technology, but is it right for your home?
+Six years later and Nest still sets industry standards when it comes to smart home technology, but unfortunately, they no longer sell Nest Secure, although some third parties do.
 Here, our experts provide useful information on Nest’ pricing, from equipment to monitoring to storage, as well as our experience fitting Nest products into our larger smart home.
 While Nest isn’t the cheapest company around, their products are excellent, as you can read about in our Nest Secure review, but let’s get into dollars and cents.

 Nest: Why We Like It So Much